onur-zengin/aws-ec2-linux-docker/README.md

     http://[HOST_IP_ADDRESS]/prom
     http://[HOST_IP_ADDRESS]/graf

-* If you have completed the optional step #3.2.4 above, then the web server will redirect you to secure URLs instead.
+* If you have completed the optional step #3.2.4 above, then the web server will redirect you to secure (HTTPS) URLs instead.

 ## 4. UPDATING CLOUD DEPLOYMENT